 So, what about the new stuff?

-Generally speaking, builders have a choice between composite or all-plastic deck building materials.
+Generally speaking, builders have had a choice between composite or all-plastic deck building materials.
 But the range of deck-building materials has expanded significantly and the options are both exciting and, perhaps, a bit bewildering.

 The composites are composed primarily of wood fibers (or "wood powder") and recycled plastic.
 The resulting deck can be extremely weather-proof and stain-resistant.
 Normally, the boards won't splinter, warp, rot or split.
 However, some manufacturers have found that unsealed boards can absorb moisture over time and begin to chip and crumble.

-A relative newcomer to the composite decking world is a different type of composite called Zuri that is manufactured by Premium Decking by Royal.
+A relative newcomer to the decking world is a type of plastic composite called Zuri that is manufactured by Premium Decking by Royal.
 What makes this product different is the manufacturing process that sets it apart from the others.

 Design Builders explained in a post,